 When I look back twenty years, it seems like another lifetime.
 Maybe even another person.
-I was so young, and I was so focused on my plan.
+I was so young, and I was so focused on my plan – a plan that didn’t include an unexpected pregnancy.
 I knew exactly what I wanted to do.
 I graduated from high school and received a four-year academic scholarship to Saginaw Valley.
 My life was going in exactly the direction that I had dreamed.
 The plan was to get my bachelor’s degree and then go on to attend law school.
 During college, I majored in English with a minor in History.
 I was excelling in all that I did.
 I took my Law School Admission Test and got accepted to law school.
 I was so excited!

 And then, my plan seemed to crash down around me.
 In a very short time, the trajectory of my life completely changed.
 I started drinking, partying, and lost focus on my goals.
 It was a sobering moment when I found out I was pregnant with Emma.
 Like a train derailing.
 I pulled myself up and tried to fit the pregnancy into my plan and go back to finish school, but it was just too hard.
 I decided that college would have to wait.
 And law school, maybe that was a dream that would somehow come to fruition in the future.